[This post is a work in progress that has been updated multiple times, most recently on 2 October 2017.]

-Creative Commons licences are the standard way to make explicit the permissions granted for open access work.
+Creative Commons licences are the standard way to make explicit the permissions that are granted for open access work.
 Of the various permutations these licenses have – such as allowing commercial re-use or not, allowing derivative works or not – the Creative Commons Attribution licence (CC BY) is the one most commonly held up as the ‘gold standard’ licence to use for research texts (books, journal articles etc.).

 CC BY is the most permissive of all Creative Commons licences because it allows work to be copied, shared, and re-used in any way you like so long as the original author is credited.
 However, there is another tool from the same organisation that is even more permissive – the Creative Commons Zero (CC0) public domain dedication.
 This allows authors to waive any rights they have to a work to the fullest extent possible by law – ‘no rights reserved‘, rather than the ‘all rights reserved’ of copyright or the ‘some rights reserved’ of Creative Commons licences (CC0 is not strictly speaking a licence).

-I believe CC0 is the most appropriate legal status for scholarly work.
-While I appreciate that it is incredibly important for people to receive credit for their work, I don’t think the attribution element (the ‘BY’ of CC BY) is necessary because the systems of credit and attribution in academia are social and cultural practices that exist outside of intellectual property law or licensing.
-Even though by using CC0 the moral rights of authorship are waived, this does not change the necessity for other scholars to correctly attribute prior authors – if someone was to plagiarize a work, that would be the case no matter what licence was attached to it.
-Since CC0 releases work into the public domain it puts it on the same legal standing as other public domain works; in other words, an author has no more or less right than Dickens or Descartes have to be recognised for their work, even though copyright no longer applies to it.
+The main concern people have with CC0 is around attribution.
+It is incredibly important for people to receive credit for their work.
+On the one hand, it could be argued that the attribution element (the ‘BY’ of CC BY) is not necessary because the systems of credit and attribution in academia are social and cultural practices that exist outside of intellectual property law or licensing.
+So even though by using CC0 the moral rights of authorship are waived, this does not change the necessity for other scholars to correctly attribute prior authors – if someone was to plagiarize a work, that would be the case no matter what licence was attached to it.
+Since CC0 releases work into the public domain it puts it on the same legal standing as other public domain works; in other words, an author has no more or less right than Jane Austen or Adam Smith have to be recognised for their work, even though copyright no longer applies to it.